Dual Enrollment

 Please see the courses below running for Spring 2026 (January start).
 Note that these courses are only available grade 11 and 12 FHS students.

-*Email us if you have a problem: cpcprograms@framingham.edu
+*Email us if you have a problem: cpcprograms@framingham.edu | Register for FSU Dual Enrollment Course

 - Introduction to the World of Art with Professor Yumi Park: Monday evening, 5:30-8:30pm, and 1 hour of online assignments – This course is an introduction to contemporary issues and ideas that shape global art in the social media-focused contemporary society.
 By learning how to read the visual language of artists and artworks, students enhance their ability to analyze visual messages in various media, including architecture, sculpture, craft, painting, and film.
 The course explores themes such as social hierarchy, political propaganda, racial struggle, religion, ethnicity, and diaspora engagement and conflict.